aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ![Figure: 3](images/L2LS_spine_routing.svg)

-The following group_vars need updating to enable L3 routing on the spines.
+The following group variable files need updating to enable L3 routing on the spines.

-- DC1_SPINES/spines.yml
+- DC1_SPINES.yml
-- DC1_NETWORK_SERVICES/services.yml
+- DC1_NETWORK_SERVICES.yml

 The updated changes are noted in the tabs below.

-=== "spines.yml"
+=== "DC1_SPINES.yml"

     - Update type to `l3spine` (enable routing)
     - Change the node key **spine** to **l3spine** to match the node type set previously in DC1_SPINES.yml